Dubai International Airport DXB Terminal 3

 Some passengers may qualify for a free Dubai city tour provided by Emirates.

-Yes, you can walk from Terminal 3 to Terminal 1 at Dubai International Airport (DXB), but it’s not the best option.
+Yes, you can walk from Terminal 3 to Terminal 1 or Terminal 1 to 3 at Dubai International Airport (DXB), but it’s not the best option.
 The two terminals are connected by a dedicated transit area and a passenger tunnel, but it’s a long walk (around 15-20 minutes).

 Better Options to Transfer from Terminal 3 to Terminal 1: